 The blush mum flowers in the next arrangement were originally priced at $5 a stem but the final sale price with the coupon was $2 a stem.
 I used 5 stems for a grand total of $10 plus my vase.

 Now let’s chat resin cost — because that is where this DIY can add up.
-It’s not cheap.
+It was not cheap.
 If you scroll down and read the common resin mistakes and advice on how to avoid them below, you’ll see why my first batch of resin was cloudy and full of bubbles.
 In short, my room temperature was too cold, and the less expensive resin would have been clearer had I warmed things up a bit.

 Again, check out the common beginner resin mistakes and tips on how to avoid them at the very bottom of this post.
 Hopefully, this insider advice can help you avoid the headache of bubbles and cloudy resin mixtures I encountered.
 If your resin looks like the above image after mixing, start over in a warmer room.
 Your resin is too cold.